 - 1. High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
 A high school certificate is not an acceptable substitute for the diploma. - 2.
-Complete an RCC Admissions Application. - 3.
+Complete an RCC Admissions Application.
+There is no application fee. - 3.
 Transcripts of all previous education Obtain official transcripts of credits earned from all secondary and post-secondary schools attended.
 Transfer credits from accredited institutions allowed when applicable.
-In cases where high school students have not completed their final course work, they shall have their school submit a transcript showing work through the first semester of their senior year as soon as possible after the semester has ended, and a supplementary transcript showing graduation at the close of school.

-4. Placement Assessment
+Official transcripts should be mailed or hand delivered in an envelope sealed by a representative of the institutions(s) attended.
+(No faxed copies will be accepted) - 4.
+Placement Assessment

-Contact Counseling and Career Services about taking the Placement Assessment.
-Placement assessment does not determine whether or not students can attend College.
+The placement assessment does not determine whether or not students can attend College.
 The purpose of the assessment is to match the academic readiness of the student with the academic requirements of the curriculum.
 Persons applying for admission into all diploma or degree programs are required to complete the assessment.
-The test may be waived in certain circumstances (See Placement Assessment
+The test may be waived in certain circumstances (See Placement Assessment Waiver).

-Waiver).
 Placement scores are used in conjunction with previous transcripts in determining whether students are academically ready to enter a particular curriculum.
 Testing is administered in the following areas: Keyboarding, Writing, Reading Comprehension, and Mathematical skills.
-Persons should contact the Counseling and Career Center to schedule a date after submitting an application to the College.
+Persons should contact the Admissions Office to secure a permit to schedule for the Placement Exam.
+Permits will be issued only after all official transcripts are on file in the Admissions Office.
 There is no charge for taking the test.
 Any person who has a disability that would require special accommodations during testing should notify a counselor in Counseling & Career Services prior to scheduling a test date.